fivdi/pigpio/README.md

 ```

 For the Raspberry Pi Zero, 1, 2 and 3 V41 or higher of the pigpio C library is
 required.
-For the Raspberry Pi 4 V69 is higher is required.
+For the Raspberry Pi 4 V69 or higher is required.

 If the pigpio C library is not installed or if the installed version is too
 old, the latest version can be installed with the following commands: